JeeWeetje/iot-workshop/README.md

     ![alt tag](img/azure-resource-groups.png)

 3. Select the ResourceGroup `TechDays42rg`.
-It will open a new blade with all resources.
+It will open a new blade with all resources
-4. Select the IoT Hub `TechDays42ih` It will open a new blade with the IoT Hub.
+4. Select the IoT Hub `TechDays42ih` It will open a new blade with the IoT Hub
 5. The IoTHub has not received any messages yet.
 Check the general settings for `Shared access policies`

     ![alt tag](img/azure-iot-hub-initial.png)